prathamkavs/NLP-Model-for-Ticket-Assignment-and-Severity-Prediction/README.md

+Steps and Tools:

+**Data Collection and Preprocessing:** Collected a dataset of past tickets with assigned categories and severity levels.
+Cleaned and preprocessed the text data, including removing stop words, stemming, and lemmatization using NLTK (Natural Language Toolkit).
+**Feature Extraction:** Employed TF-IDF (Term Frequency-Inverse Document Frequency) to convert the text data into numerical features suitable for machine learning.
+**Model Selection:** Chose the Random Forest Classifier due to its robustness and ability to handle high-dimensional data.
+**Training and Validation:** Split the dataset into training and validation sets.
+Trained the Random Forest model on the training set and tuned hyperparameters using cross-validation.
+**Evaluation:** Evaluated the model's performance using accuracy, precision, recall, and F1-score.
+Achieved an accuracy rate of 86%.

+**Impact:** This model automated the process of ticket categorization and severity assessment, reducing manual effort and improving response times for critical issues.

 This folder contains the following scripts:

 **helpers.py:** This script contains helper functions that assist in various NLP and processing tasks.
 It’s used in the training and prediction models.